Birding Tours in Rwanda

 WHITE-BROWED COUCAL

-White-browed coucal are common birds in Rwanda often found around water bodies in a wide range of rank vegetation, thickets, bushed and wooded grassland.
+White-browed coucals are common birds in Rwanda, often found around water bodies in a wide range of rank vegetation, thickets, bushed and wooded grassland.
 The White-browed coucal are bulky birds with a dark crown and face separated by a long white eyebrow with pale streaking extending onto a brown-rufous back, these birds are also conspicuous bird and a cuckoo relative (though non-parastic), also has a variety of harsh kak notes.

 FORK-TAILED DRONGO